rockorager/ourio/README.md

 ### Deadlines and Cancelation

 Each IO operation creates a `Task`.
-When scheduling a task on the runtime, the caller receives a pointer to the `Task` at which point they may cancel it, or set a deadline:
+When scheduling a task on the runtime, the caller receives a pointer to the `Task` at which point they could cancel it, or set a deadline.

 ```zig
 // Timers are always relative time